sciZer0/7/v/README.md

 But what might be the long-run moat of the blockchain?

-The moat might be only the thing that it is extremely-hard for competitors to surpass the blockchain in each key aspect.
+The moat might only be the thing that it might be extremely-hard for competitors to surpass the blockchain in each key aspect.